Ask your doctor if getting off your butt is right for you.

 - Join a team, get back to a sport that you loved, or learn a new one.

-- Play with your kids and grandkids – they functional train naturally.
+- Play with your kids and grandkids – they functional train naturally (okay, except for screen time).

 The big idea is to improvement is simply do more than you did yesterday (unless you’re already super fit – then stay that way).
 The ultimate fitness metric is increased work capacity.
 All of the benefits of exercise are simply derivatives of this one factor.
 Cardio-protective benefits, improved insulin sensitivity, body composition, blood lipids/cholesterol, abdominal measurements, better sleep, improved mental function, decreased risk of dementia – all of the good stuff is found with regular exercise.